How to Respond to a Data Breach

 Since data breaches are becoming more common, how you respond to one can go a long way in maintaining your business reputation and keeping you from losing the trust of your customers.

 As with any crisis, a quick and decisive response is critical.
 But here’s the problem: most breaches go undetected for a long time.
-A 2013 study conducted by Verizon reveals that two-thirds of breaches took months or years to detect.
-One-third of breaches only come to light when the company is alerted by law enforcement, a customer, or simply by accident.
+A 2016 report by FireEye found it took companies in the world an average of 146 days to detect a data breach.
+A separate report found 81 percent of data breaches aren’t detected until news reports, law enforcement notifications, or external fraud monitoring.
 The longer a breach goes undetected, the more harm it can do to your business.

 If you are unfortunate enough to experience a data breach, here are some suggestions on how to respond: